telerik/kendo-react-inputs/README.md

 - `start` - starts the webpack-dev-server (with browsersync in front of it) - suitable for example preview, development and testing.
 - `test` - runs the tests with Jasmine in NodeJS.
 - `watch-test` - runs the tests in watch mode.
+- `docs` - launches a preview server for the documentation in the `docs` directory